Cambrian-yzt/MOAT/README.md

 ## News

+- `2025-03-19` Added results for GPT 4.5, see the table below for details.
-- `2025-03-13` MOAT is now supported by [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) now!
+- `2025-03-13` MOAT is now supported by [VLMEvalKit](https://github.com/open-compass/VLMEvalKit)!
 Try it out!
 - `2025-03-12` We released MOAT on [GitHub](https://github.com/Cambrian-yzt/MOAT) and [Hugging Face](https://huggingface.co/datasets/waltsun/MOAT)!

 ## Overview